adamsilver/maintainablecss.com-jekyll/_chapters/01-introduction.md

 *MaintainableCSS* is an approach to architecting and writing CSS that helps you and your team write modular, scalable and maintainable code.

-In practical terms, this means that as a developer I want to create new features, or edit existing features without having to worry about inheriting overzealous styles or that one feature may have unintended side effects on another, causing regression elsewhere.
+In practical terms, this means that as a developer I want to create new features, or edit existing features without having to concern myself with overriding styles I don't want applied, or worse that the code I write causes regression elsewhere.

 ## There is nothing to download